nandorocker/vagrant-basic-lamp/README.md

 `$ cp Vagrantfile [path-to-your-project] && cp setup/* [path-to-your-project]`

-Now just navigate to your project's directory and start the Vagrant box: `$ vagrant up`
+Now just navigate to your project's directory and start the Vagrant box:

+`$ vagrant up`

 Sit tight and watch the show.
 Once you're thrown back into the terminal, you're all set.
-You can access your box with via `$ vagrant ssh`.
+You can access your box:

+`$ vagrant ssh`.

 Credits
 -------